npfernandes/ensemblify/docs/source/overview.md

 Check the [Usage](usage.md#-usage) section for more details.

-You can also check out the interactive [Quick Reference Guide](../../examples/quick_reference_guide.ipynb) notebook for a basic rundown of Ensemblify's features.
+You can also check out the [Quick Reference Guide](../../examples/quick_reference_guide.ipynb) notebook for a basic rundown of Ensemblify's features.

 ----